 23. What is merge sort?

-Data Abstraction is an integration of Data Encapsulation, and data encapsulation deals with the concept of wrapping various data members and function members in a single unit.
+Answer: Data abstraction is a property of object-oriented programming in which we try to hide the essential information from the user by wrapping the complete program information in a single unit.
+We implement data abstraction using classes and objects.
+Data abstraction is an integration of data encapsulation, and data encapsulation deals with the concept of wrapping various data members and function members in a single unit.
 On the other hand, data abstraction deals with hiding data.
 It’s the data encapsulation that leads to data abstraction.

 Intermediate-Level Data Structure Interview Questions

 25. What are the key advantages of a linked list over an array?

 Answer: Following are the key advantages offered by a linked list over an array:

 - A linked list can be used to hold different data types at once.